-Damp is, unfortunately, a common problem that can affect any property, regardless of its age.
-It comes in various guises and can be caused by a variety of factors, but the most feared of all – and often the most costly to fix – is rising damp.
+Unfortunately, damp is a common problem affecting any property, regardless of age.
+It comes in various guises and can be caused by a variety of factors, but the most feared of all – and often the costliest to fix – is rising damp.

-On the plus side, rising damp is relatively rare compared to other forms of damp, such as condensation and penetrating damp.
-It usually only affects older properties, which may not have any protective waterproof layers applied to their ground-floor walls or concrete floors.
-Even if they have, these layers can become damaged or ineffective over time.
+While rising damp is relatively rare compared to other forms of damp, such as condensation and penetrating damp, don’t be alarmed, as there are things you can do to treat it.
+Also, it usually only affects older properties, such as grade 2 listed properties, which may not have a damp-proof course, or if they have, it can become damaged over time and lead to damp spreading.

 What is rising damp?

 Rising damp occurs when groundwater creeps up the walls and/or through the floors of a building by a process known as ‘capillary action’.
-Building materials such as bricks, mortar and cement are porous, and so they can absorb and draw moisture upwards, just as a piece of cotton string would if you dangled the end of it in a jar of water.
+Building materials such as bricks, mortar, and cement are porous, so they can absorb and draw moisture upwards, just as a piece of string would if you dangled the end of it in a jar of water.

-If the property has no damp-proof course (DPC) inside its walls or damp-proof membrane (DPM) under its concrete floors – or if these protective layers are damaged – then the water is able to rise up above the foundations of the house and could eventually rear its ugly head in your ground-floor rooms.
+If the property has no damp-proof course inside its walls or damp-proof membrane under its concrete floors – or if these protective layers are damaged – then the water is able to rise up above the foundations and could eventually become apparent in your ground-floor rooms.

-This form of damp can also be caused by the ground level being raised – for example, if a heap of earth is piled up against an exterior wall, or an area next to the building has been concreted over or paved.
-If the ground surface next to the walls becomes higher, it can act as a ‘bridge’ for rising groundwater, allowing it to bypass the DPC.
-The situation can be made worse if there is inadequate drainage to carry rainwater away from the building.
+Rising damp can also be caused by the ground level being raised – for example, if a heap of earth is piled up against an exterior wall or an area next to the building has been concreted over or paved.
+If the ground surface next to the walls becomes higher, it can act as a ‘bridge’ for rising groundwater, allowing it to bypass the damp-proof course.
+The situation can worsen if there is inadequate drainage to carry rainwater away from the building.

 What does rising damp look like?

 It can usually be identified by the presence of damp patches near the base of internal walls (up to around 1.2m) or on floors at ground level.
-But rising damp can also cause rotting skirting boards or floor timbers; peeling paint or wallpaper; stains or tidemarks; crumbling plaster; a musty smell; mould; and powdery salt residues, left behind on the wall or floor surface as the groundwater evaporates into the room.
-You may notice that the damp patches worsen during wet weather.
+But rising damp can also cause rotting skirting boards or floor timbers; peeling paint or wallpaper; stains or tidemarks; crumbling plaster; a musty smell; mould; and powdery salt residues left behind on the wall or floor surface as the groundwater evaporates into the room.

 What are the dangers of rising damp?